 Brush olive oil onto the skin and place into an oven that is already at 425 degrees.
 Roast uncovered for 60 minutes.

 Remove from the heat, stir the oils on the bottom into the carrots, mushrooms, string beans and potatoes.
-Cover completely with aluminum foil and allow to cool for a few minutes so that the juices in the turkey can redistribute and the flavored butter and oils penetrate all the ingredients and then serve.
+Loosely cover with aluminum foil and allow to cool for a few minutes so that the juices in the turkey can redistribute and the thyme flavored butter and oils penetrate all the ingredients and then serve.

 If you love dark meat and savory umami richness, you will love this easy turkey feast.
 And it’s a fabulous way to make Pulled Turkey!
 Enjoy!